mautic/developer-documentation-new/docs/rest_api/companies.rst

      - object
      - Contains grouped Company data:

-       * ``all``: an associative array of field aliases and values.
+       * ``all``: associative array of field aliases and values.
 This is the primary way to access :ref:`Company field properties <get Company field properties>`.

        * ``core`` and ``professional``: these contain the same :ref:`fields <get Company field properties>`, but bundled with additional metadata such as labels and types.